waedbara/SoftwareDevelopersEvaluationProject/README.md

 | RedisDistributedMapCacheClientService | To use Redis as a cache, used by Wait and Notify processors to track listening keys and values |
 | FreeFormTextRecordSetWriter           | To convert data file to a text, mainly used to generate the Cypher queries                     |

-Process groups, comments, and Funnels are also used in the pipeline.
+Process groups, comments, input ports, output ports, and Funnels are also used in the pipeline.